mrazjava/booklink-openlibrary/README.md

 ```

 ## Graphics
-Openlibrary.org provides images for downloads.
-Usually, each image available through open library comes in three
+Openlibrary.org provides pictures of authors and books for downloads.
+Usually, each image available through open
-sizes: (S)mall, (M)edium and (L)arge.
-Openlibrary also provides images in the original size but I noticed this set is
+library comes in three sizes: (S)mall, (M)edium and (L)arge.
+Openlibrary also provides images in the original size but
-incomplete, meaning, there are many small/medium/large images which do not have the original.
-Besides, original images
+I noticed this set is incomplete, meaning, there are many small/medium/large images which do not have the original.
-are too large for a typical practical usage in a web application - so it's not a big loss.
+Besides, original images are too large for a typical practical usage in a web application - so it's not a big loss.

 Not all images can be downloaded in bulk.
 For instance, author images can only be downloaded directly on case by case
 basis.